Menu

 This component is horizontally scalable and every instance only owns a subset of the stream fingerprint range for which it performs the filtering.
 The sharding of the data is performed on the client side using DNS discovery of the server instances and the jumphash algorithm for consistent hashing and even distribution of the stream fingerprints across Bloom Gateway instances.

-Sizing and configuration
+Gateway sizing and configuration

-Since reading blooms depends heavily on disk IOPS, Bloom Gateways should make use of multiple, locally attached SSD disks (NVMe) to increase i/o throughput.
+Since reading blooms depends heavily on disk IOPS, Bloom Gateways should make use of multiple, locally attached SSD disks (NVMe) to increase I/O throughput.
 Multiple directories on different disk mounts can be specified using the -bloom.shipper.working-directory setting when using a comma separated list of mount points, for example:

 -bloom.shipper.working-directory="/mnt/data0,/mnt/data1,/mnt/data2,/mnt/data3"

 Bloom Gateways need to deal with relatively large files: the bloom filter blocks.
-Even though the binary format of the bloom blocks allows for reading them into memory in smaller pages, the memory consumption depends on the amount of pages that are concurrently loaded into memory for processing.
+Even though the binary format of the bloom blocks allows for reading them into memory in smaller pages, the memory consumption depends on the number of pages that are concurrently loaded into memory for processing.
 The product of three settings control the maximum amount of bloom data in memory at any given time: -bloom-gateway.worker-concurrency, -bloom-gateway.block-query-concurrency, and -bloom.max-query-page-size.

 Example, assuming 4 CPU cores: